-Myth 1: Find your air conditioner technician from Craigslist.
+Myth 1: Get your air conditioner technician on Craigslist.

 Myth 2: Choosing a small business is better.

-Myth 3: You can use any type of refrigerant in your air conditioner.
+Myth 3: You can use any type of refrigerant in your AC.

-Myth 4: You don’t need routine air conditioning maintenance.
+Myth 4: You don’t need routine AC maintenance.

-Myth 5: Researching the contractor isn’t valuable.
+Myth 5: Finding out about the contractor isn’t valuable.

 Myth 7: Always running ceiling fans will help lower the temperature in your home.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.

-Myth 9: Turning your thermostat down much lower will help it cool faster.
+Myth 9: Excessively lowering your thermostat will help it cool more quickly.